taylorific/observability-training/slides.md

 This is a synthetic up metric that Prometheus records for every target.
 In this case it is scoped to the prometheus job:

 `up{job="prometheus"}`

 ---
 hideInToc: true
+---

+- **Pull-based** - Endpoints don't push out data, instead Prometheus scrapes endpoints to fetch data
+- The **consumer** (Prometheus) controls the timing, not the producer
+- Cannot set the scrape interval to match the rate at which you collect metrics
+- Data is collected on a timer, metrics **do not** flow immediately when published
+- Precision is based on best-effort, periodic sampling.
+It is **not** intended for high-frequency, real-time or sub-second metrics
+- Metrics collection is passive, not active - Prometheus chooses when to pull the data
+- Not intended to collect every event — it’s about compact summaries of what’s happening over time.

+---
+hideInToc: true
+---

+1. It Collects State, Not Raw Streams
+  - Prometheus metrics are like “snapshots” of current counters or gauges.
+  - Example: Instead of storing every sensor message, it stores `sensor_msgs_received_total 145723`.

+ Analogy: “It’s like glancing at a dashboard every 15 seconds and writing down what the odometer says — not recording the entire drive.”

+2. It’s Pull-Based and Bounded
+  -You define how often Prometheus collects (scrape_interval), e.g., every 15s.
+  - It only collects what’s exposed — usually a compact flat list of counters and gauges.

+This puts an upper bound on CPU, memory, and I/O used by monitoring — it won’t run wild like logs or bag files can.

+---
+hideInToc: true
+---

+3. It Stores Only Numbers and Labels
+  - Prometheus stores structured numeric time series: a float64 value and a timestamp, with optional key/value tags (labels).
+  - It does not store logs, strings, or individual events.

+This is why Prometheus databases stay compact — even thousands of time series can be held in a few hundred MB.

+4. It Uses Time and Space Efficient Storage (TSDB)
+  - Prometheus uses its own highly optimized time-series database:
+  - Stores data in chunks
+  - Compresses samples using delta and XOR compression
+  - Avoids duplication of labels
+  - Prunes old data automatically (--storage.tsdb.retention.time)

+ Most people can store weeks of metrics in a few GB, even across hundreds of machines.

+---
+hideInToc: true
+---

+Prometheus is designed to collect summaries of system state over time, not high-frequency raw data.
+It stores only numeric values at fixed intervals and compresses them efficiently, so it’s great for monitoring trends, spotting failures, and diagnosing performance issues — without overwhelming your system with logging or bandwidth.

+---
+hideInToc: true